G-Singh22/Devops/README.md

-#This is Copy project from other User.
+Attention!
+This is Copy project from other Github User for learning purposes.

 # SpotifyGeneratePlaylist